-There are plenty of ways to discover what the city is made of: From the best Boston city tours to the best free things to do in Boston and the best Boston attractions, Beantown is an easily navigable city.
-But the only way to truly take in the city in all of its glory is through these entertaining, informative and overall beautiful cruises.
-From a sunset dinner affair to the traditional duck tour, these are the best Boston cruises around.
+There are plenty of ways to get the most out of Boston: from the best Boston city tours to the best free things to do in Boston and the best Boston attractions, this is an easily navigable city.
+But one of the best ways to truly take in the city in all of its glory is on the water.
+Whether it's an entertaining and informative tour or a relaxing sunset dinner cruise, these are the best Boston cruises around.
 Check the foreacast and consider bringing a jacket; Boston’s notoriously fickle weather can be even more extreme out on the water.

 Best Boston cruises